 The following provides a brief description of the available modules.

-Reciter
+Base Station Reciter

 The reciter module comprises the receiver, exciter and digital control circuitry.
-It also incorporates the network board, which provides the connection to the digital and analog lines and to the general purpose digital inputs and outputs.
+It also incorporates the network board, which provides the Ethernet interface, the analog line interface, and general purpose digital inputs and outputs.